ismarslomic/angular-read-more/README.md

 # hm-read-more
-> AngularJS directive that adds read more / read less links to your text when it exeeds certain limit of characters
+> AngularJS directive that limit text and adds read more / read less links to your text when it exeeds certain limit of characters

 ## Install client side